-UN experts urge Iran to respect rights, end internet crackdown
+UN experts urge Iran to respect rights, end Internet crackdown

 Fiery sermon

-In Tehran, firebrand cleric Ayatollah Ahmad Khatami delivered a fiery sermon for Friday prayers at the Grand Mosalla in which he pointed to the United States and Israel as fomenting protest.
+In Tehran, firebrand cleric Ayatollah Ahmad Khatami delivered a fiery sermon during prayers at the Grand Mosalla mosque in which he pointed to the United States and Israel as fomenting protest.

 "Any voice that represents Trump and Netanyahu is not the voice of the people, it is the words of foreigners and the people will make them choke on their words," he said, referring to US President Donald Trump and Israeli Prime Minister Benjamin Netanyahu.